Survivor Support and Liberation

 Many survivors who have been through trauma also have to fight state violence; facing an openly sexist and racist criminal justice system, classist benefit system and an exclusionary well-being and recovery world.
 We all have to navigate healing and justice through systems set up to fail us.

 We work from a place that rejects the idea that we have ‘disorders’ or something wrong with us because of trauma.
-We are having very valid responses to the very real violence that exists.
-It’s the systems that need to be fixed, not us.
+We are all having valid responses to the brutal violence that exists.